-Today, there are \$3.7 trillion in municipal bonds outstanding, more than \$200 billion of which finance electric power related investments.
-These include investments in power generation, distribution, reliability, demand control, efficiency and emissions control-all of which are needed to deliver safe, affordable and reliable electricity.
+Today, there are \$3.7 trillion in municipal bonds outstanding, with more than \$200 billion funding new projects every year.
+Close to 5 percent of those issuances (as much as \$11 billion every year) finance new investments in power generation, distribution, reliability, demand control, efficiency and emissions control: all needed to deliver safe, affordable and reliable electricity.

-In addition to infrastructure for public power utilities, tax-exempt bonds finance roads, bridges, sewers, hospitals, libraries, schools, town halls, police stations and every other sort of government-purpose investment made by state and local governments.
-In fact, nearly three-quarters of the core infrastructure investment in the United States is financed by state and local government bonds.
+In addition to infrastructure for public power utilities, these bonds finance roads, bridges, sewers, hospitals, libraries, schools, town halls, police stations, and other publicpurpose investments by state and local governments.